codi668/PRAN_4/README.md

 ### Setup:

 1. **Install the required libraries:**
-   - `WiFi.h` and `PubSubClient.h` can be installed via the Arduino Library Manager.
+   - Install the `WiFi.h` and `PubSubClient.h` libraries via the Arduino Library Manager.

 2. **Configure your Wi-Fi credentials:**
    - Open the code and replace the following with your network's details: